 It doesn’t take much time for bacteria and mold to start growing.
 The first thing you’ll probably notice is the smell.
 Even if there isn’t much water or you took care of it a few days ago, bad odor can signal the need to pick up the phone.
 We’ve got the equipment and the expertise to remove the water and then properly dry out everything from the carpet to the walls to the antique sofa.
 Water damage is already stressful enough – let us help.

 Nobody wishes a broken pipe or sewer back up on anyone, even their worst enemy.
 We’re all friends on the same team against disaster.
-Service Team of Professionals (“STOP”) in Colorado Springs, Colorado is owned by Jason Ulmer.
+STOP Restoration (“STOP”) in Colorado Springs, Colorado is owned by Jason Ulmer.
 Jason is a U.S. veteran and does things right… just like all the other STOP franchise owners across the country.

 STOP is a full-service, professional water damage company you can count on.
 We honestly hope you’ll never have a reason to call us.
 But should the need present itself, we want you to know that you can call us for any water, fire, smoke, or mold damage that might pop up.
 And they always seem to pop up in the most unexpected ways.